LennP/ha-motionblinds_ble/README.md

 # Service

-You can use the [homeassistant.update_entity](https://www.home-assistant.io/docs/scripts/service-calls/#homeassistant-services) service on the cover entity to connect to your MotionBlind and update all of the entities their state.
+You can use the [homeassistant.update_entity](https://www.home-assistant.io/docs/scripts/service-calls/#homeassistant-services) service on a MotionBlinds BLE cover entity to connect to your MotionBlind and update the state of all entities belonging to it.

 # Troubleshooting